dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 Let’s imagine a specific scenario.
 Joanne is an analytics engineer for a large e-commerce company.
 The head of sales just messaged her the following question:

-“Can you tell me the revenue for January 2022 for all clothing products?”
+“Can you tell me the income for January 2022 for all clothing products?”

 On the surface, this may seem like a simple question.
-But what if the calculation of revenue has changed since January 2022?
-Should Joanne calculate the revenue using the current formula or the formula that was used in January 2022?
+But what if the calculation of income has changed since January 2022?
+Should Joanne calculate the income using the current formula or the formula that was used in January 2022?
 What if the source data for January changed after the month closed?
 Should Joanne use the source data as it was on January 30th, 2022 or the source data as it is now?

 All of these questions bubble up to our main theme: *How can you capture historical versions of our data using dbt?*